 A gondola of this size requires nine tower foundations dug into the mountainside, a cleared path of trees along the entire length of the cable, permanent maintenance access roads, and concrete pads for each tower.
 Rock City has said it would need about 400 square feet of clearing per tower, just for the bases, before anything else.

 But nobody has told us how many mature trees would have to come down.
-Nobody has told us what happens to the birds that fly the ridge, or the wildlife that lives in the woods the cable would cut through.
+Lookout Mountain sits along a known bird migration corridor for the southern Appalachians, and nobody has told us what happens to the raptors and other birds that ride the ridge updrafts twice a year, or the wildlife that lives in the woods the cable would cut through.
 A long cable running continuously above the tree canopy isn't a small thing for the animals that live up here, and no independent environmental study has been shared with the public.

 Before the City votes on a permanent change to its rules, residents deserve to see what the actual impact will be.